Slavmen/Slavic-Game/README.md

 Game features:

-Flashlight YES
+Flashlight
-Guns YES
+Guns
-Hardbass YES
+Hardbass
-Russian houses YES
+Russian Houses
-Toilet YES
+Toilet
-Intro YES
+Intro
-Car YES
+Car
-Day&Night Cycle YES
+Day&Night Cycle
-Bugs YES
+Bugs

-Game doesn't feature:
+These will be featured in next or later updates:

 Forest
+Drivable Cars
 Storyline
-Drivable Cars

-These will be featured in next update
+NPC's
+And other features if requested or some ideas will hit my mind